Deir Baalbah

-Deir Ba'albah (دير بعلبة, also spelled Dayr Baalbeh) is the north-easternmost neighborhood of the city of Homs in central Syria.
-Nearby places include the al-Bayda and al-Abbasiyah neighborhoods to the south, and the villages of al-Mishirfeh and al-Jabiriyah to the northeast.
-According to the Syria Central Bureau of Statistics (CBS), Deir Ba'albah had a population of 44,975 in the 2004 census.
-Its inhabitants are predominantly Sunni Muslims.
+Deir Baalbah (دير بعلبة; also spelled Dayr Baalbeh or Deir Ba'albah) is the most north-eastern neighborhood of the city of Homs in central Syria.
+Nearby places include the al-Bayda and al-Abbasiyah neighborhoods to the south and the villages of al-Mishirfeh and al-Jabiriyah to the northeast.
+Deir Baalbah neighborhood is split into three regions: al-Kassara; the northern neighborhood (Deir Baalbah Shamali); and the southern neighborhood (Deir Baalbah Janoubi).

+According to the Syrian Central Bureau of Statistics (CBS), Deir Baalbah had a population of 44,975 in the 2004 census – the most recent – and its inhabitants are predominantly Sunni Muslims.